-Enrollment is through the Veterans Law and Disability Benefits Clinic and Clinical Seminar.
+Enrollment in all three projects is through the Veterans Law and Disability Benefits Clinic and Clinical Seminar.
 We ask enrolled students to express their preference for one of our three project areas.
 Students can also choose, however, to work across two projects if that option is attractive to them.
 We fully expect to be able to honor each student’s first preference for working in a particular project.
 This page is about the Estate Planning Project.
-Scroll down to learn more about the Estate Planning Project or a combination of the two.
+Scroll down to learn more about the Estate Planning Project.

-About the work of the Estate Planning Clinic:
+About the work of the Estate Planning Project:

 Clinic students will have numerous lawyering opportunities, including client interviewing, legal research & writing, client counseling, drafting and executing legal instruments, and appearances in Probate Court.

 Many of the veterans we represent have serious health issues.
 Some clients are older and in failing health, others are younger and have returned from recent overseas deployments with PTSD or Traumatic Brain Injury as well as other injuries.
 Students in the Clinic have frequent opportunities to interact with medical providers and medical experts and to work on cases at the intersection of mental health and the law.